etozhejuicy/claw/README.md

 # Claw

-Claw is a CSS framework that will help you quickly deploy the skeleton of a site with the necessary set of components on your server.
+Claw is a CSS framework that helps you quickly create the basic structure of a website with the necessary components on your server.